swetharepakula/fabric-chaincode-evm/README.md

 Please see the draft and evolving design document in [FAB-6590](https://jira.hyperledger.org/browse/FAB-6590).

 ## Running the Proxy:
+Clone this repo to `$GOPATH/src/github.com/hyperledger/fabric-chaincode-evm` and make sure you have checked out the `Tutorial` branch.

 In the root directory of this repo (fabric-chaincode-evm) run:
 ```
 ETHSERVER_CONFIG=<path to cluster sdk config> go run main.go